We focus on four complex health issues more prevalent in urban areas

 The programme received positive feedback from both schools and families and ended up working with 108 primary and secondary schools in total (over half the schools in the boroughs).
 We restarted the scheme on 11th January and already have over 100 schools signed up, showing the scale of the need.

-For school food, and across our wider childhood obesity programme, we continue to be fixated on how to achieve impact in practice.
+For school food, and across our wider children’s health and food programme, we continue to be fixated on how to achieve impact in practice.
 The media exposure around food parcels demonstrates that it is not enough to offer emergency food – nutritional quality must be at the centre of provision.

 We fully support the Food Foundation’s calls for an urgent, comprehensive review into the school food system.